cpfaff/rbefdata_paper/paper/rbefdata.md

 * first paragraph summarizes the intro grid.
 Three sentences.

 With a growing awareness on the value of data, a multitude of data management and knowledge platforms are emerging.
-With a growing pool of available data the need to use and reuse the data effectively grows as well.
-This requires the development of effective tool that tightly integrate semantic concepts, to help researchers with data exploration and processing.
+However the need to use and effectively reuse data grows as well as more data gets available.
+This puts much pressure on the development of effective tools that tightly integrate into existing workflows of researchers to help them dealing with these challenges.

 ### Many data